n00b69/woa-polaris/guide/dualboot.md

 ### Setup - Android
 - Download and install the **WOA Helper** app, then open it and grant it root access.
 - Download the **UEFI image** and place it inside the folder named `UEFI` in your internal storage.
-- Open the WOA Helper app and use the **STA CREATOR** in **WOA TOOLBOX**
+- Open the WOA Helper app and use the **STA CREATOR** in **WOA TOOLBOX**.
 > [!Important]
 > If `/sdcard/Windows` is empty, your rom does not support mounting and you will have to make a boot.img backup inside the app, then copy it manually to Windows once you boot to it (for example by uploading it somewhere and then downloading it while booted into Windows).
-The same applies to the STA files, which are also generated in your internal storage.
+The same applies to the StA files, which are also generated in your internal storage.
 >
 > Do the same thing if the folder is read-only.
 - Press the **QUICKBOOT TO WINDOWS** button.